RMS Lusitania: 1915

-In response to this new submarine threat, some alterations were made to the ship's protocols.
-In contravention to the Cruiser Rules she was ordered not to fly any flags in the war zone.
-Some messages were sent to the ship's commander to help him decide how to best protect his ship against the new threat, and it also seems that her funnels were most likely painted dark grey to help make her less visible to enemy submarines.
-Clearly, there was no hope of disguising her identity, as her profile was so well known, and no attempt was made to paint out the ship's name at the bow.

-Captain Dow, apparently suffering from stress from operating his ship in the war zone, and after a significant "false flag" controversy, left the ship; Cunard later explained that he was "tired and really ill".
-He was replaced by Captain William Thomas Turner, who had previously commanded Lusitania, Mauretania, and Aquitania in the years before the war.
+Some alterations were made to the ship's protocols.
+She was ordered not to fly any flags in the war zone.
+There was no hope of disguising her identity, however, as her profile was so well known, and the British made no attempt to paint out the ship's name at the bow.
+Captain Dow was replaced by Captain William Thomas Turner, who had commanded Lusitania, Mauretania, and Aquitania in the years before the war.

 On 17 April 1915, Lusitania left Liverpool on her 201st transatlantic voyage, arriving in New York on 24 April.
-A group of German-Americans, hoping to avoid controversy if Lusitania was attacked by a U-boat, discussed their concerns with a representative of the German Embassy.
-The embassy decided to warn passengers before her next crossing not to sail aboard Lusitania.
-The Imperial German Embassy placed a warning advertisement in 50 American newspapers, including those in New York:
+On 22 April, the German Embassy under Johann Heinrich von Bernstorff submitted a general warning about travel to 50 American newspapers, including those in New York, which coincidentally appeared in newspapers just before the ship sailed.

-This warning was printed adjacent to an advertisement for Lusitanias return voyage which led to many interpreting this as a direct message to the Lusitania.
-The ship departed Pier 54 in New York, on 1 May 1915 at 12:20 pm, on what would be her final voyage.
-A few hours after the vessel's departure, the Saturday evening edition of The Washington Times published two articles on its front page, both referring to those warnings.
+The ship departed Pier 54 in New York on 1 May 1915 at 12:20 pm on her final voyage.
+The Saturday evening edition of The Washington Times published two articles on its front page referring to the previous day's warnings.